chrisosaurus/icarus/docs/reference.md

 Some food for further thought

 * I quite like the idea of of the mutability contract where both caller and function have to explicitly agree on mutability of arguments
-* I am not quite sure about all values being mutable
+* I am not quite sure about mutability of values
-* I am also unsure about how assignments to variables are always writing through the variable to the value, what about variable reuse say in iterators?
+* what about references to instances of types